 VS1 diamonds often have a higher number of inclusions compared to ones with a VVS1 grade.
 This refers to both the total number of flaws and the various types.

-For example, a VS1 diamond could have the following inclusions:
+For example, the below VS1 diamond has the following inclusions:

 As a comparison, a VVS1 diamond may only have a twinning wisp and an etch channel.

-But the number of inclusions isn’t the only factor taken into account when deciding its clarity grade.
+But the number of inclusions isn’t the only factor taken into account.
 It also isn’t referring to an exact number.

-You may find exceptions where a VS1 diamond has a singular, impactful inclusion, and a VVS1 diamond has multiple types.
+You may find exceptions where a VS1 diamond has a singular, impactful inclusion, and a VVS1 diamond has multiple clarity characteristics.

-Even if VVS1 and VS1 clarity diamonds have the same number and type of inclusions, VVS1 inclusions are less impactful on the diamond’s durability, brilliance, and appearance.
+Even if VVS1 and VS1 clarity diamonds have the same number and type of inclusions, VVS1 inclusions have less impact on durability, brilliance, and appearance.

-Blemishes represent a weaker point in the diamond, especially if it’s near an area that’s already fragile, such as an extremely thin girdle.
+Blemishes indicate a weaker point in the diamond, especially if it’s near an area that’s already fragile, such as an extremely thin girdle.

-If it’s dropped or hit in this area, it’s more likely to break, which is why buyers often cover these vulnerable areas with a quality setting.
+If it’s dropped or hit in this area, it’s more likely to break.
+It’s why buyers often cover these vulnerable areas with a setting like a bezel style.

 Inclusions also diminish a diamond’s brilliance because they prevent light from properly entering and exiting facets.